E-Scooters: What You Need to Know

 An e-scooter hits a pedestrian:

 Scooters are supposed to follow the same laws as other vehicles on the road.
 Unfortunately, distracted driving is common on these micromobility vehicles.
 Even experienced riders could experience a serious injury on a Bird scooter or a Lynx.
 E-scooters are often viewed as a bit of fun.
-However, they can cause nasty accidents when the driver fails to see a pedestrian or fails to brake safely and early enough to prevent a collision with a person, piece of property, or a vehicle.
+However, they can cause nasty accidents when the driver fails to see a pedestrian or fails to brake safely and early enough to prevent a collision with a person, a piece of property, or a vehicle.

 The e-scooter is improperly maintained: